metabase/metabase/docs/embedding/introduction.md

 | Self-serve via [query builder](https://www.metabase.com/glossary/query_builder)                          | ✅                                  | ❌                              | ❌                                             |
 | View usage of embeds with [auditing tools](../usage-and-performance-tools/audit.md)                      | ✅                                  | ❌                              | ❌                                             |

+## If I chose to use static embedding, can I then switch to interactive embedding?

+You can, but it's not a flip of a switch.
+Both embedding methods have different code approaches you need to make: on interactive embedding you authenticate a user via single sign-on (SSO), while in static embedding you don't, so plan accordingly before choosing which embedding method you want to use for your use case.

 ## Further reading

 - [Strategies for delivering customer-facing analytics](https://www.metabase.com/learn/embedding/embedding-overview).